-Depression is much more than just a feeling of sadness.
+It is much more than just a feeling of sadness.
 To the sufferer, it can be debilitating, as it negatively impacts on all areas of their life.
 Overcoming Depression can take a combination of medical and therapeutic treatment.
 At Primrose Lodge we are able to successfully treat Depression, providing a long-term solution in order to prevent its recurrence.

 There are various types of recognised medical Depression.
 Here are some of the common forms that require professional medical treatment

 As the name suggests this is where an individual develops Depression in response to an event.
 Common triggers are bereavement, redundancy and relationship break-ups.
 In order to recover, the individual will need therapy to help them process and deal with the triggering event.
 If not addressed, these common triggers can lead to relapse for those focusing on treating their addiction problem.
 The therapeutic programme provided at Primrose Lodge enables individuals to address the issues and develop strategies to deal with them in a positive and proactive way.

 If you are suffering from Depression, it can be helpful to spot the signs.
 If you or a loved one exhibits the following symptoms, please seek professional help.
 Delaying treatment can result in a downward spiral of suicidal ideation, addiction and self-harm tendencies.